This Chia Seed Pudding with Pumpkin Seeds is irresistibly delicious—I can’t resist it!

-Not only is it super simple to make and very versatile but chia seeds are super nutritious.
-Did you know these tiny yet mighty seeds are packed with healthy fats, plant-based complete protein, and fiber?!
+Did you know these tiny yet mighty seeds are packed with healthy fats, complete plant-based protein, and fiber?!
 Just two tablespoons of chia seeds (1 ounce or 28 grams) contain about 4 grams of protein, 10.6 grams of fiber, 6.5 grams of polyunsaturated fats (healthy fats), and 18% RDA for calcium.

 Get Creative With Your Chia Seed Pudding

 One of the reasons I love this pudding so much is I can easily switch up the flavor.

 Here are some ideas to inspire you in your chia seed pudding adventures!

 Peanut Butter Lover: If you’re a peanut butter lover, consider mixing one tablespoon of peanut butter (or peanut powder) into your chia seed mixture.
 Trust me when I say this gives your pudding a rich, nutty flavor that pairs deliciously with the chia seeds.

 Nutty Crunch: Similarly, you can alternate pumpkin seeds with almonds, pecans, sunflower seeds, or walnuts!
 Not only do nuts add a bit of crunch and flavor to your pudding, but they, too, are loaded with healthy nutrients.

 Add Fresh Fruit: Add fresh or dried fruits to your chia seed pudding for a burst of sweetness and natural flavor.
 Berries, sliced bananas, mango chunks, or diced apples can all bring a fruity twist to your pudding.